 Individual Membership in ISPE is included in the registration for every annual ISPE.
 Attend the next meeting and, for current members, your membership will renew for another year, and for non-members, you'll automatically join for a year.

-Can't attend the next ICPE, but want to continue your membership? — click here to renew.
+Can't attend the next ISPE, but want to continue your membership? — click here to renew.

-Can't attend the next ICPE and want to join as an Individual Member today? — click here.
+Can't attend the next ISPE and want to join as an Individual Member today? — click here.
 Individual categories and fees are detailed below.

 Membership lapsed?
 Click here for directions on how to rejoin ISPE

 The various membership categories and their definitions are shown below.
 Membership dues are on a price-per-year basis in US dollars.
 ISPE membership is a 12-month period starting January 1 and ending December 31 of each calendar year.
 ISPE does not prorate dues.

 A person becomes an ISPE member by completion of the official ISPE membership application form and payment of applicable dues.